CheickPaul/Finance-Python-Learning-Portfolio/epat--quantinsti/modules/m01_epat_primer/primer04_statistics/notes_statistics.md

 For our medicine, there can be 2 hypothesis :

 -(1) The medicine has no effect on the patient : <ins>**H0, The Null Hypothesis**</ins>
-(this first assume status quoi or no change)
+(this first assume status quo or no change)

 -(2) The medicine works on the patient : <ins>**H1, The Alternative Hypothesis**</ins>
- (this first assume status quoi or no change)

 The Null Hypothesis is an assertion that we **hold as true** unless we have sufficient evidence to conclude otherwise.